bcgov/digital_marketplace/openshift/BACKUPS.md

-## Notes for Backup Container setup - Digital Marketplace PostgreSQL and Patroni-PostgreSQL
+## Instructions for Backup Container building and deployment - Digital Marketplace PostgreSQL and Patroni-PostgreSQL

 -----

-To create the backup-container image, run the following commands in the tools namespace:
+To build the backup-container image, run the following commands in the tools namespace:

 ```
 oc process -f templates/backup/backup-build.yaml | oc create -f -